 Below are the list of skills that help to have before kindergarten.
 If your child has a specific disability that precludes them from being independent in the self care skills, I would make sure to mention it to their teacher during their transitional IEP or 504 meeting before the school year.

-In my many years teaching transitional kindergarten, I've had many parents enroll their children even though they were academically advanced.
+I've taught transitional kindergarten for a number of years and have seen a number of scenarios.
+Ive seen many children enrolled in this extra year of school even when extremely academically advanced.
 I'm talking about kids coming in counting to 100, writing simple words, and reading short books, all coming in to Transitional Kindergarten which feeds into kindergarten.

 As a new teacher in 2010, I asked them why they made this choice.
 I had not yet had children of my own and wanted to know the motivation behind "keeping their kids back a year."